 “UMass Amherst prides itself on being a sustainability leader, serving as a model for campuses and communities across the country,” said Shane Conklin, associate vice chancellor for facilities and campus services.
 “We are very excited to be moving forward with what we view as an economic, environmental and educational win for our entire community.”

 “America’s college campuses often help point the way to the future when it comes to sustainability and renewable energy,” said Mark Noyes, president and CEO of ConEdison Solutions.
-“Working in conjunction with Brightergy and Sol Systems, we are proud to be helping the University of Massachusetts Amherst reinforce its commitment to clean energy and a greener tomorrow.”
+“We are proud to be helping the University of Massachusetts reinforce its commitment to clean energy and a greener tomorrow.”

 UMass Amherst has already cut its greenhouse gases by 23 percent since 2005, in addition to establishing a variety of green initiatives including energy reduction, using sustainable and local foods, composting and promoting alternative transportation.
 The university holds a STARS Gold designation from the Association for the Advancement of Sustainability in Higher Education and was ranked among the Top 50 Green Colleges by Princeton Review in 2015.